The content marketing trends and landscape has undergone drastic changes in the past decade.

 The Industry Will Struggle To Adapt To Disruptive Technology

-What is the scope of technology in content marketing?
+What is the scope of technology in content marketing trends?

 This is one question that has eluded a comprehensive answer ever since it came into existence.

-Be it analysts, content marketing gurus, or your independent blog experts – none have pounced upon this question to state the obvious and emerge victorious.
+Be it analysts, content marketing gurus, or your independent blog experts – none have pounced upon this question to state the obvious and emerge victoriously.

 Content management systems?
 Yep.